panrg/path-properties/draft-irtf-panrg-path-properties.md

 : Given a path, a subpath is a sequence of adjacent path elements of this path.

 Flow:
 : One or multiple packets to which the traits of a path or set of subpaths may be applied in a functional sense.
-For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two endpoints, or it can consist of all packets sent on the same physical link.
+For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two hosts, or it can consist of all packets sent on the same physical link.

 Property:
 : A trait of one or a sequence of path elements, or a trait of a flow with respect to one or a sequence of path elements.
 An example of a link property is the maximum data rate that can be sent over the link.
 An example of a node property is the administrative domain that the node belongs to.
 An example of a property of a flow with respect to a subpath is the aggregated one-way delay of the flow being sent from one node to another node over this subpath.